 - a reference to the test method undertaken being compliant with AS 4032.3, Appendix C

-Duty of care provisions apply to us all and without an annual test and a written report you leave yourself liable if anyone suffers a burn from your hot water.
-Most electric hot water units heat water to 70°C so that has the potential to produce a serious burn in 1 second without a correctly working tempering valve.
+Duty of care provisions applies to us all and without an annual test and a written report you leave yourself liable if anyone suffers a burn from your hot water.
+Most electric hot water units heat water to 70°C, so that has the potential to produce a severe burn in 1 second without a correctly working tempering valve.

-Whywait Plumbing are contacting clients to book in compliant testing, maintaining and reporting of your tempering valves but if you have any concerns over the temperature of your hot water contact us now to schedule your service.
+Whywait Plumbing is contacting clients to book in compliant testing, maintaining and reporting of your tempering valves but if you have any concerns over the temperature of your hot water, contact us now to schedule your service.